starsetphenomenon/todo-list/README.md

-# todo-list, vanilla JS with localStorage
+#  vanilla JS, todo-list with localStorage